MSKWKR/DefenderReferPoint/README.md

 Applying Attack Surface Reduction rules.
 - `-ID`: ID of the ASR rule to be applied.
 Defaults to All.
 - `-Mode`: The mode to be set for the ASR rule.
 Defaults to Enable.
+    - `Disable`: Rule disabled.
+    - `Enable`: Rule enabled.
+    - `Audit`: Rule is evaulated but not enforced.
+    - `Warn`: Rule is enabled and notifies end-user, but permits end-user to bypass the block.

 **Example usage:**
 ```powershell